dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Java Memory Model
 CPU provides 2 types of memory model:
 * strong memory model - all processors see exactly the same value for all memory location
-* weak memory model - special cpu instruction called memory barriers, needed to flush/invalidate cache and see main memory values
+* weak memory model - special cpu instruction called memory barriers, needed to flush/invalidate cache and see main memory values.
+Recent trend in cpu design favor weak model, cause it allows greater scalability between multiple cores.
 Memory barrier or memory fence - special instruction that requires CPU or compiler to enforce ordering on memory operations before & after barrier.
 Since modern compiler optimize the code, it may result in out-of-order-execution, and it's fine in single-threaded apps, it can be a problem in multithreaded apps, so such barrier prohibit optimization for memory operations.